NEFT: A Unified Transformer Framework for Efficient Near-Field CSI Feedback in XL-MIMO Systems: NEFT: Hierarchical Vision Transformer

-The hierarchical architecture with larger patch embeddings ($4 \times 4$) renders global attention computationally feasible.
-Compared to conventional approaches employing $2 \times 2$ patches, which yield 256 and 64 tokens across two stages, NEFT reduces these to 64 and 16 tokens, respectively.
-This substantial reduction in sequence length is particularly beneficial given the quadratic complexity $\mathcal{O}(L^2)$ of attention mechanisms, while the information loss remains acceptable for CSI representation with typical token dimensions around 40.
+Using larger patch embeddings ($4 \times 4$) , NEFT reduces token sequences from 256 and 64 tokens to 64 and 16 tokens, rendering MSA computationally feasible.
+This substantial reduction in sequence length is particularly beneficial given the quadratic complexity of attention mechanisms, while the information loss remains acceptable for CSI representation with typical token dimensions around 40.

-The computational advantages can be quantified through complexity analysis between window-based multi-head self-attention (W-MSA) and global MSA.
+The computational advantages can be quantified through complexity analysis between W-MSA and MSA.
 The complexities are formalized as

-where $h \times w$ denotes feature map dimensions, $C$ the channel dimension, and $M$ the window size.
-For W-MSA methods such as SwinCFNet, the network employs $N_1=2$ and $N_2=4$ blocks per stage with feature map resolutions of $16 \times 16$ and $8 \times 8$, respectively, to compensate for the inherently limited receptive field of windowed attention.
-In contrast, NEFT operates on resolutions of $8 \times 8$ and $4 \times 4$ with only $N_1=1$ and $N_2=1$ blocks per stage.
-When aggregated across all blocks using typical parameters ($M=4$, $C=40$), NEFT requires only 860,160 operations compared to 5,013,504 for W-MSA--reducing computational cost to merely 17\% of the original.
-This efficiency stems from MSA's ability to achieve comprehensive spatial coverage through fewer tokens and blocks while maintaining full global attention capabilities, eliminating the need for multiple stacked blocks and shifted window configurations required by W-MSA.